 - Light touring

-Classic Cross-Country Skiing
+Classic vs Skate Skiing

-The light touring is more like an extension of classic skiing that is more adventurous as it takes the skiers to ungroomed off-piste terrain.
+The light touring cross-country skiing is more like an extension of classic skiing that is more adventurous as it takes the skiers to ungroomed off-piste terrain.
 If you have tried classic XC and want to go one step farther, going for light touring can be a great idea.

 The light touring skis have free-heel bindings, just like classic ones, but the difference occurs in shape as these skies are relatively wider.
 Their wide shape gives the skier some additional support for gliding on the ungroomed territory.

-The best part about the classic cross country ski equipment used in light touring is that it is generally designed to be flexible enough to adapt both off-piste terrains as well as maintained tracks.
+The best part about the classic cross-country ski equipment used in light touring is that it is generally designed to be flexible enough to adapt both off-piste terrains as well as maintained tracks.
 Since the skis are versatile, it is therefore advised that skiers who go for light touring should stick to snowy parks and not extreme wild terrain when they are going off-piste.

 Alpine touring (abbreviated as AT) gives you the flexibility of touring some of the most picturesque backcountry terrains, and for this reason, it is quite famous among mountaineers.